mvxcvi/browserid-rails/README.md

   verification code.
 Alternately, this configuration option may be set to any class which responds to `#verify(assertion)` with the verified email and identity provider on success (or raises an error on failure).
-* `audience` - Finally, the BrowserID audience should be set to a partial URI containing the scheme, authority, and port of the service to authenticate against.
-This defaults to `"http://localhost:3000"` to match Rails' development server, but in production this MUST be set correctly.
+* `audience` - Finally, the BrowserID audience should be set to a URI string containing the scheme, authority, and port of the service to authenticate against.
+If this is not set, the host and port of the current request is used.
+This enables flexible testing in development, but is a security risk in production.

 ### Controller Integration